Mitchelldscott/control-rs/README.md

 ## Examples

-Examples are based on either a textbook problem or demo a practical application.
-Future work includes providing (a) cargo template(s) for hardware-integrated examples.
+Examples are either based on a textbook problem or demo a practical application.
+Future work includes providing (a) cargo template(s) for hardware-integrated examples (with specific sensors and mcu's).

 ## Testing